 All year round, you will find many of the town’s walls adorned with exciting and colorful street art.
 During the annual Street Art Festival, additional performances and stalls bring the art to life – certainly an interesting time to visit!
 When visiting the area, be sure to wander around and take a few photos.

 There is certainly plenty to see and do in this small country, proving that size really does not matter when it comes to how visit-worthy a country is.

-Despite Bosnia and Herzegovina’s troubled past, this is a country which is still very naturally undiscovered, and one which begs to be explored.
+Despite Bosnia and Herzegovina’s troubled past, this is a country that is still very naturally undiscovered and one which begs to be explored.